Gerard Whateley: Early career

+Television career

 Whateley was a foundation member of the Network 10 AFL commentary team when the broadcast rights were secured in 2001.
 Whateley was a panelist on the ABC Sunday morning sports show Offsiders from its inception in 2005, and was elevated to host in 2014.

 In the middle of the 2010 season, Fox Footy premiered AFL 360, which featured Whateley as co-host alongside Herald Sun Chief Football Writer Mark Robinson.

 In 2024, SEN and Fox Footy released Whateley on loan to Nine Network to call the Athletics at the Paris Olympic Games.
 He called the Men's 100 metre final - “heartstopper in Paris” – and the “rare treasure” of Jess Hull's silver medal in the Women's 1500 metres.
 Whateley's calling was hailed by The Australian newspaper as “cementing his status as Australia’s best sports broadcaster.”
 (August 12, 2024).

 In 2025, Whateley began commentating AFL matches for Fox Footy on Friday nights alongside Anthony Hudson.